w-okada/voice-changer/tutorials/tutorial_rvc_en_latest.md

 A6.
 Please use the DirectML version.
 Additionally, AMD GPUs are only enabled for ONNX models.
 You can judge this by the GPU utilization rate going up in the Performance Monitor.([see here](https://github.com/w-okada/voice-changer/issues/383))

+Q7. onxxruntime is not launching and it's producing an error.

+A7.
+It appears that an error occurs if the folder path contains unicode.
+Please extract to a path that does not use unicode (just alphanumeric characters).
+(Reference: https://github.com/w-okada/voice-changer/issues/528)

 ## Configurable items

 ## Title